joshgerdes/jekyll-uno/_drafts/setup-azure-cloud-shell.md

 * Cloud Shell persists $HOME using a 5-GB image held in your file share
 * Permissions are set as a regular Linux user in Bash

-It is reasonably easy to set up, but in this article, I will show you the additional configuration options you have available, such as selecting your own storage account, region and resource group to conform to any naming policies and preferences you may have.
+The Azure Cloud Shell is very easy to set up and get going, but in this article, I will show you the additional configuration options you have available, such as selecting your own storage account, region and resource group to conform to any naming policies and preferences you may have.

 ### To set up Azure Cloud Shell